efranke22/nick-erin-capstone/README.md

 spatial correlation regressions to obtain accurate standard errors on the coefficients.

-Overall, the household age and median income of census tracts seem to be the most important factors when looking at the variation in high lead levels.
+Overall, the age of homes in the tract and median income of census tracts seem to be the most important factors when looking at the variation in high lead levels.
 This is intuitive as old houses, mentioned earlier, tend to have older pipes, more dust, paint chips, all of which have a causal effect leading to high lead levels.
-Among houses with high lead levels, tract population and proportions of homes built between 1950-1969 seems to have lower EBLL comapred to census tracts with more houses built before 1950.
+Among houses with high lead levels, as tract population increases and proportions of homes built between 1950-1969 increases we see that the percent of tests returning EBLLs decreases holding other variables constant.

-For future research, it might be worthwhile to investigate which census tracts are getting tested more often than others.
+Furthermore among census tracts with high lead exposure, there is a specific subgroup of tracts that do not test often (test less than once per child) and have a new home age.
+This is potentially dangerous as families living in these census tracts may go on about their routine thinking living in a newer household is safe when in reality there may be other factors that contribute to high lead exposure.
+This is especially concerning as testing rates tend to be lower and the percent of tests with EBLLs are higher in these census tracts.
+For future research, it will be worthwhile to investigate which census tracts are getting tested more often than others and look into other observable factors that may capture the culture within a census tract with regards to lead levels.

 # Acknowledgements

-Thank you to our professor Brianna Heggeseth for teaching us the mapping and modeling techniques used in this analysis, as well as for providing support and resources throughout this project.
-We also thank the Minnesota Department of Health and creators of the tidycensus package for providing publicly available data that made our work possible.
+We thank the Minnesota Department of Health and creators of the tidycensus package for providing publicly available data that made our work possible.
+We also give a big thank you to our professor Brianna Heggeseth for teaching us the mapping and modeling techniques used in this analysis, as well as for providing support and resources throughout this project.

 # References